-The best herbs for weight loss after 40 work by supporting metabolism, regulating cortisol, and improving blood sugar control—three key factors that influence fat storage.
+The best herbs for weight loss work by supporting metabolism, balancing cortisol, and improving blood sugar control—three key factors that influence fat storage.

 If you’re struggling with stubborn belly fat despite dieting, the issue is often hormonal rather than caloric.
 Elevated stress levels, slower metabolism, and reduced insulin sensitivity can make traditional weight loss methods less effective over time.